Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 ## Editor session behavior

-`EditorScreen` reuses one `CodeEditor` as tabs change. `EditorViewModel` caches each open document and writes active edits to disk immediately; this is an autosave model, not a long-lived dirty buffer model.
+`EditorViewModel` caches each open document and writes active edits to disk immediately; this is an autosave model, not a long-lived dirty buffer model.

-Because the editor instance outlives individual files, every switch must replace language, grammar, formatter, and LSP state.
-A provider must not retain the editor as though it belonged to one document permanently.
+Each open tab owns its `EditorTabSession`, which manages its own `CodeEditor` instance and LSP document session.
+This ensures that diagnostics and state are confined to the relevant file.

 Bundled TextMate language metadata comes from `assets/textmate/languages.json`.
 A server may request a packaged grammar scope or provide a linked grammar.
 If neither is present, or a linked grammar